 i Trends, developments and strategies

-The OCCP continues to follow the approach to issue at least one report from market investigation each year.
-In the recent years the investigations have been oriented to consumer services, such as insurance,16 investment funds17 or pharmacies.
+The OCCP continues to issue at least one report from a market investigation each year.
+In recent years the investigations have been oriented to insurance,15 investment funds,16 waste management in municipalities17 and press printers.18

 i Significant cases